rolfw64/datasciencecoursera/HumanActivityRecognition/CodeBook.md

     test data sets.

 Variables:
     Subject: An identifier of the subject who carried out the experiment
-    Activity: Activity label (one out of set:
+    Activity: Activity label, out of set:
-        STANDING, SITTING, LAYING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS)
+        * STANDING
+        * SITTING
+        * LAYING
+        * WALKING
+        * WALKING_DOWNSTAIRS
+        * WALKING_UPSTAIRS
     Features (66):
         Feature variables reflect mean and standard deviations (std) for these features:
         (details see file "features_info.txt" in the original data set)